-The relationship between well-being and gut-flora
+The relationship between well-being and intestinal flora

-“Then I’ll probably choose beans.
-They contain an incredible amount of fibre, and that’s good for the intestine.
-Something I also think works well for kids are chicken-peas, especially if you cook them with a dash of oil in a frying pan.
-Super tasty!!!”
+“I’ll probably choose beans.
+They contain an incredible amount of fiber, and that’s good for the intestine.
+Something I also think works well for kids are chickpeas, especially if you cook them with a dash of oil in a frying pan.
+Super tasty!”

 Could our intestinal health affect our psyche?

-What does gut-flora actually consist of?
+What does intestinal flora actually consist of?

 Henrik Ennart, scientific journalist within health, nutrition, and lifestyle.